 a password which will not easily be guessed by others, and which you

 yourself will be able to remember.
 You may

 not be able to access your character if you do not have the password.
 The only way to get your password reset is to record an email address against your character and ask the Administration to send you a new password to the address already attached to the character.

 You should never disclose your password to others, especially other

-never obliged to give your password to anyone, no-matter whom.
+players of Elysium.
+You are never obliged to give your password to anyone, no-matter whom.